CloudVPS/networking-opencontrail/doc/source/installation/playbooks.rst

 * ``dm_integration_enabled`` is boolean and when set true, DM integration will be enabled and encapsulation priority in vRouter set to required value.
-* ``dm_topology_file`` is a place for path to file with topology on controller.
-  When set, file `topology.yaml` from `playbooks/files` is copied to this location and plugin is configured to use them.

 Last variables provide some useful options to configure VMs: